 The following came from Tamara Paltin, candidate for Maui County Council West Maui District.
-The other candidates are Rick Nava and Sne Patel.
+The other candidate is Rick Nava.

 1. Hawaii’s economy has been hard hit with the outbreak of the coronavirus and measures to prevent its spread, mainly because of the collapse of the tourism industry.
 Should we continue to rely largely on the visitor industry for economic vitality?
 What concrete steps would you take to bring tourism back?
 What else would you do to diversify the island’s economy?

 We need Hawaii to be known as a safe destination for both residents and visitors by investing in a system to ensure all arrivals are COVID-free and stop the cases on Oahu from spreading.
 Testing needs to occur before and after arrival and we need mandatory managed quarantine until there’s verification that all arrivals are COVID-free.
 Once a system is in place, then tourism will return.

 We also desperately need to diversify and begin to retrain the excess/laid off workforce in leadership and needed industries such as agriculture, health care and education so that we can be more self-sufficient.
 This budget cycle, our county has shifted our focus more toward agriculture and there are plans to continue the Made in Maui County Festival into an online format if necessary.
 We should also create high level training programs to train workers for expanded jobs in health care, education, engineering, police force, etc., locally.

 2. As the economy struggles, the county may have to cut expenses and seek new revenue sources.
 What would you cut?
 And what is an area where you see potential new revenue?